abgnpr/BlueMug/README.md

 Blue Mug is a programming environment for C/C++ built upon MinGW and notepad++.

-It is made up of a set of batch scripts containing commands which automate the various tasks that a coder (the learner/beginner in this case) needs to get done, right from the point of creating a source file to its successful compilation and execution (including all intermediate and
+It comprises a set of batch scripts containing commands which automate the various tasks that a coder (the learner/beginner in this case) needs to get done, right from the point of creating a source file to its successful compilation and execution (including all intermediate and